SmaniaD/LaminarFamiliesMaximalBinaryTrees/README.md

 - Existence theorem:
   > `exists_tree_childs_eq_C_and_all_childs_in_Tops_of_card_ge_two`
   >
-  > Any Childs set of at least two elements can be turned into
+  > Any finite set `Childs` of at least two elements has a
   > a `BinaryTreeWithRootandTops` whose `Tops` equals the
-  > entire ground set.
+  > entire  set `Childs` (a maximal tree).
 This is related to the existence of maximal
-  >  laminar families of subsets of the finite set Childs.
+  >  laminar families of subsets of the finite set `Childs`.
--  One explicit example of BinaryTreeWithRootandTops is
+-  One explicit example of maximal BinaryTreeWithRootandTops is

 Childs = {1,2,3,4,5,6,7}